Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 We ponder each cell replicating this process every second and the additional realization that each gene can produce multiple proteins within the cell.
 However, one cell can’t be important to human life—or can it?

 This post is an excerpt from chapter 7.8 of Inventory of the Universe.

 The Explanation Blog Bonus

 Below is a video that is a must watch.
 Ken Dill skillfully illustrates and explains the concept of protein folding.
-As I’ve said there are many ‘processes in processus’ that are synchronized and inter-related to make our universe run smoothly.
-But, protein folding, to me, is one of the most fascinating process of all.
-To understand how your body works and functions, the continuous factory that it is, watch this 16 minute video:
+As I’ve said there are many processes in processes that are synchronized and inter-related to make our universe run smoothly.
+But, protein folding, to me, is one of the most fascinating processes of all.
+To understand how your body works and functions, the continuous factory that it is, watch this 16-minute video:

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Protein Folding Machines in Continual Movement Keep Your Body Running Smoothly
+Please use the Social Network links just below to share this information from The Explanation, Protein Folding Machines Keep Your Body Running Smoothly